Elite Ice Hockey League: Other coverage

 Ice hockey receives little national media coverage in the United Kingdom.
 Some national newspapers list results and provide short summaries of the league's news but more extensive coverage remains minimal.
 There was a small surge in interest during the 2004–05 season when newspapers such as The Times reported on the NHL players playing the Elite League as a result of the lock-out but since the lock-out ended, coverage has returned to its previous levels.

 Of the national newspapers only the Daily Star has a regular ice hockey column, which appears on Tuesday and Sunday.

 Coverage in the towns and cities where Elite League clubs are based is more extensive, and local newspapers have dedicated ice hockey reporters who cover the local team.
-Local radio stations such as BBC Coventry & Warwickshire, BBC Radio Nottingham and BBC Radio Sheffield all provide programming on the sport.
+Local radio stations such as BBC CWR, BBC Radio Nottingham, and BBC Radio Sheffield all provide programming on the sport.
 Radio Sheffield also provides a weekly ice hockey programme Iceline while Radio Nottingham has broadcast a similar programme, Powerplay, since the later stages of the 2005–06 season, and has a 15-minute weekly preview of games on Saturday evenings during the ice hockey season after the station's coverage of the local football teams is completed.
-BBC Coventry & Warwickshire have also followed suit with Faceoff, a programme broadcast on the first Thursday of the month during the season.
+BBC CWR have also followed suit with Faceoff, a programme broadcast on the first Thursday of the month during the season.

 The Cardiff Devils are given weekly highlights coverage on local TV station, "Made in Cardiff", which is available on Freeview Ch23, Sky Guide Ch134 and Virgin Ch159.

+In Scotland, coverage of the three teams - Glasgow Clan, Fife Flyers and Dundee Stars - is very rare despite recording higher average attendances and more online presence than many teams in the Scottish football league and rugby union, which takes up the majority of any air time or column inches.

-Most of the teams also provide webcasts on match nights.
+All of the teams also provide webcasts on match nights.